Chapter 49 BWV 134 Ein Herz, das seinen Jesum

 We will begin with an overview of the three recitatives where the situation is somewhat complicated.
 The text remains the same for the 1724 and 1730s versions but the music is different.
 The music seems unchanged, except in detail, for the 1719 and 1724 versions but the text is different.
 It is perhaps simplest to concentrate principally upon the first cycle version.

-The cantata begins with the first of these recitatives and the tenor gets straight to the point----the heart which accepts the Living Christ feels His affection and thinks only of His words.
+The cantata begins with the first of these recitatives and the tenor gets straight to the point—-the heart which accepts the Living Christ feels His affection and thinks only of His words.
 The alto responds with the simple confirmation that a soul believing, is a happy one (the secular text, by contrast had mused upon the nature of eternal time).
 The alto′s melodic line (1724) is florid and generates a moment of imitation with the continuo, a suitable flourish for the expression of joy.
 Interestingly, this line is much less ornate in the final version.
-It is noted within some of the essays in volume 3 (see, for example, chapter 50) that the mature Bach′s re-writing of earlier works tended to lead to a simplification of lines rather than the addition of more notes as, perhaps quite consciously, he sought to eliminate unnecessary (and possibly distracting?) detail.
+It is noted within some of the essays in volume 3 (see, for example, chapter 50) that the mature Bach′s re-writing of earlier works tended to lead to a simplification of lines rather than the addition of more notes as, perhaps quite consciously, he sought to eliminate any unnecessary (and possibly distracting?) detail.

 In this case the short alto phrase appears less excited and animated and, as a consequence, seems more sincerely committed to the notion of Divine Love.